Used Car Purchases: What to do When Your Car Does Not Work Properly

 It does breach the peace (the repo person cannot take your car) if you are there and you object to the seizure before it takes place.
 You can object to the seizure by politely and firmly telling the repo person "Do not take my car."
 Do not shout.

-Repossessions often take place during the night, with cars being towed away while parked on the street or even a driveway.
+Repossessions often happen during the night, with cars towed away while parked on the street or even a driveway.

 If you have withheld payment, do not turn your car over to the car dealer - or anyone else the lender would know - for repairs.
 Do not leave your car where the lender can expect to find it.
 Leave as little personal property as possible in the car.

-Your lender will sell the car, usually for much less than what the car is worth, and apply the sale price to what you owe.
+Your lender will sell the car, usually for much less than what it is worth, and apply the sale price to what you owe.
 The lender can charge you for the costs of repossessing your vehicle and getting it ready for sale.
-It can also sue you for the amount it claims is the difference between what you still owe on the loan and the sale price of the car.
+It can also sue you for the amount it claims is the difference between what you still owe on the loan and the car's sale price.

 You could turn the car in voluntarily to the lender in return for a written agreement that says you do not owe anything else on the loan.
 If you are already behind on your payments, do not bring the car with you to your lender's place of business before you have a written agreement for its voluntary return.